 The 'HealthyAWC' 2021-2024 Health and Wellbeing Strategy for Adur and Worthing identified that 'many of our residents are only just surviving.
 They lack sufficient money to live - to feed themselves and their families, to heat their homes'.
 This was apparent even before recent inflationary increases.
-The Marmot Review and The Human Rights Commision both found that the pandemic disproportionately affected those communities already experiencing significant health and wellbeing inequality, including older people, those with pre-existing health conditions

-(including mental health), those on low incomes and in insecure employment and housing.
+The Marmot Review and The Human Rights Commision both found that the pandemic disproportionately affected those communities already experiencing significant health and wellbeing inequality, including older people, those with pre-existing health conditions (including mental health), those on low incomes and in insecure employment and housing.
 The pandemic also significantly affected minoritised ethnic communities, young people and those with disabilities.
 This means that for many Worthing residents, most cost of living impacts are serving to compound existing inequalities.

-Specific information about what is happening to vulnerable households in Adur has been collected as part of the Proactive pilot.
+Specific information about what is happening to vulnerable households in Worthing has been collected as part of the Proactive pilot.
 Proactive seeks to intervene early to support households who are at risk as a result of their financial circumstances.
 The Low Income Family Tracker (LIFT) provides information predominantly about residents in receipt of Housing Benefit, or Council Tax Support.
 Locally, about 25% of Universal credit recipients also receive council tax support, so LIFT shows us what is happening to a quarter of Universal Credit recipients as well as to those receiving council administered benefits.
-The Proactive pilot demonstrated that contacting people directly to talk about their financial situation is a successful approach.

-Data for July 2022 shows that a total of 10,657 households appeared in LIFT in both Adur and Worthing with 3975 households in Adur .
-4,208 households were in relative poverty of which 1,621 live in Adur.
-In Adur, 1,910 were in fuel poverty, 3,622 in water poverty and 361 in food poverty1.
-Looking at all those Adur and Worthing households who appear in LIFT, the numbers "coping" (i.e those where household income exceeds expected costs by £100+pcm) is relatively stable but showing a small decrease between June and July.
-The number of households struggling (i.e. those where household income exceeds costs by £0-£100 pcm) has increased by 51 households to 422 June to July and the number of households in crisis (i.e. those where household income is insufficient for housing) increased by 1 household to 58 June to July.
+Data for June 2022 shows that a total of 10,698 households appeared in LIFT.
+4,278 households were in relative poverty, of which 2,618 live in Worthing.
+In Worthing, 3,021 were in fuel poverty, 6,272 in water poverty and 893 in food poverty1.
+Looking at all the Adur and Worthing households in LIFT, the numbers 'coping' (i.e where household income exceeds expected costs by £100+pcm) is relatively stable, but showing a small decrease between May and June.
+The number of households struggling (i.e. where household income exceeds costs by £0-£100 pcm) increased by 39 households May to June, and the number of households in crisis (i.e. where household income is insufficient for housing) increased by 6 households May to June.